The Pros and Cons of Setting Up Rent Payments Through Your Bank

 The Bottom Line: Do Your Research

 You have lots of options when it comes to setting up online rent payments.
 We’ve outlined the most common, cost-effective rent-collection methods available if you set up rent payments with your bank.
 But these aren’t the only methods available to you.
-There are tools tailored specifically to landlords and rental collection that will help eliminate many of the cons listed above without limiting the pros.
+There are tools tailored specifically to landlords and rental collection (read: property management software) that will help eliminate many of the cons listed above without limiting the pros.